 Researchers tested the effect of a basic CCT program, as well as two complementary interventions, on households’ vulnerability to irregular weather patterns.
-Villages were placed into groups, and from each group one village was randomly selected to receive treatment, while another was randomly selected to be in the comparison group.
-In treatment villages, households were randomly allocated to one of three groups:
+Villages were placed into groups, and from each group one village was randomly selected to receive the intervention, while another was randomly selected to be in the comparison group.
+In intervention villages, households were randomly allocated to one of three groups:

 Basic CCT: All households received a transfer of US$145, even if they did not have children.
 Households with children between 7 and 15 who were enrolled and attending primary school received an additional US$90 per household, and an additional US$25 per child.

 CCT and Vocational Training: In addition to the basic CCT, households in this intervention group received a scholarship that allowed one adult family member to attend a vocational training course offered in the municipal headquarters.
 These courses were aimed at building new skills for income diversification.

 CCT and Productive Grant: In addition to the basic CCT, households in this intervention group received a US$200 grant for productive investments, which was intended to encourage recipients to start a small non-agricultural business to diversify their income sources.
 This grant was conditional upon development of an approved business plan.

 Baseline data was collected in 2005, and follow-ups were conducted in 2006 and 2008.
 Surveys focused on take-up of the interventions, as well as income, consumption, and household welfare.